-A new study into sexual behaviours and fluidity has found that there are four types of identifiable fluidness in women.
+A new study into sexual behaviours and fluidity has found that there are four types of identifiable fluidness in people.

-Lisa Diamond, a world-renowned scientist who is most famous for her decades-long research on sexual minority women, published a new paper in Archives of Sexual Behaviour outlining four different types of sexual fluidity.
+Lisa Diamond, a world-renowned scientist whose most famous for her decades-long research on women who identify with sexual minorities, published a new paper in Archives of Sexual Behaviour outlining four different types of sexual fluidity.

 Sexual fluidity is understood as an individual’s ability to fluctuate in their sexual response as a result of different situations or experiences, as discussed in Diamond’s book, Sexual Fluidity: Understanding Women’s Love and Desire.

-Researchers often only focus on sexual orientation and gender attraction.
-Diamond has previously found that sexual fluidity can be influenced by a myriad of factors such as hormonal changes, physical experiences and sexual desires.
-Her latest article dissects the socially conceptual or constructed forms of sexual fluidity.
+To date, researchers have often explored fluidity concerning sexual orientation and the gender that individuals find sexually and romantically attractive.
+While Diamond has previously found that sexual fluidity can be influenced by a myriad of factors such as hormonal changes, physical experiences and sexual desires – her latest article instead dissects the socially conceptual or constructed forms of sexual fluidity.

-The study, conducted on 76 women aged between 19 and 37, asked participants to complete a survey about sexual attraction, experiences and identities during the previous 12 months.
+The study itself involved 76 women between the ages of 19 and 37.
+The women were required to complete a survey about sexual attraction, experiences and identities over the previous 12 months.

 Thirty-two per cent of the women identified as straight, 42 per cent identified as bisexual and 26 per cent identified as lesbians.

 The women were also placed in a controlled environment (a lab) for an arousal-inducing experience and wrote a daily diary for two weeks about their sexual behaviour.